CoActionOS/CoActionOS.github.io/_posts/2013-12-24-CoActionOS-User-Guide-Installing-Windows-Device-Drivers.md

 ## Windows XP/Vista/7

-p.
 When CoActionOS Link is installed, it copies the driver files to C:\Windows\inf (or whatever your Windows directory is).
 When a CoActionOS device is connected, Windows 7 automatically installs the driver.

 ## Windows 8.1